pyeventsourcing/eventsourcing/docs/topics/process.rst

 different processes on the same node, using the library's ``Multiprocess`` class, which uses Python's ``multiprocessing`` library.

+Running the system with multiple operating system processes means the five steps for processing an order in this example happen concurrently, so that as the payment is made for one order, the another order might get reserved, whilst a third order is at the same time created.

-With multiple threads or operating system processes, each process can run a loop that begins by making a call to messaging infrastructure for prompts pushed from upstream via messaging infrastructure.
+With operating system processes, each can run a loop that begins by making a call to messaging infrastructure for prompts pushed from upstream via messaging infrastructure.
 Prompts can be responded to immediately by pulling new notifications.
 If the call to get new prompts times out, any new notifications from upstream notification logs can be pulled anyway, so that the notification log is effectively polled at a regular interval.
 The ``Multiprocess`` class happens to use Redis publish-subscribe to push prompts.

 The process applications could all use the same single database, or they could each use their own database.
-If the process applications use different databases, upstream notification logs could to be presented in an API, and downstream could pull notifications from an upstream API using a remote notification log object (as discussed in a previous section).
+If the process applications were using different databases, upstream notification logs would need to be presented in an API, so that downstream could pull notifications using a remote notification log object (as discussed in a previous section).

 In this example, the process applications use a MySQL database, but it works just as well with PostgreSQL.